 - The Oversight Committee (OC) of seven members was established.
 It is comprised of three representatives from the contributing donors (a member country of the Bank, or any country eligible to be a member country, as well as an organization acceptable to the Bank, may make contributions to the NEPAD-IPPF), two members representing the African Union and the NEPAD Secretariat, and two members representing the Bank.
 The OC provides general policy direction for NEPAD-IPPF activities.
 Its main function is to review the operational focus, the proposed areas of intervention and to ensure consistency with the Fund's policy thrust.
 The OC also reviews the annual report of activities financed through the Fund to ensure consistency with the NEPAD mandate and regional integration.

-Major Activities in 2011-2015 / Additional Resources Required
+Strategic Business Plan 2016-2020 / Additional Resources Required

 Regional Infrastructure projects preparation require huge resources.
 The balance of the NEPAD-IPPF is inadequate to meet existing demands.
-Thus, the key priority of the Fund is the mobilization of additional resources from the donors that are interested in infrastructure development.
+Thus, the key priority of the Fund is the mobilization of additional resources from donors that are interested in infrastructure development.